zbills/athenabenchfix/readme.md

 | Llama 3.3-70b-Instruct | 81.7 | 44.0 | 59.0 | 11.5 | 69.7 | 22.0 | 48.0 |
 | Llama-Primus-Merged | 79.7 | 32.0 | 51.0 | 6.4 | 71.8 | 18.0 | 43.1 |

-## Access to Full Benchmark
-For access to the full benchmark dataset, reach out to info@athenasecuritygrp.com.